Frontiers of chaotic advection: The structure of the mixed state: Quality and measures of mixing

 the analyticity assumption guarantees that the coefficients $a_k$ and $b_j$ decay exponentially quickly.
 Linearity and orthogonality mean that Eq.~(\ref{eq:corr_decay}) can be written as

-Since $\mathbf{A}$ is a hyperbolic matrix, the exponential growth of $|\mathbf{k}\mathbf{A}^n|$ together with the exponential decay of Fourier coefficients yield superexponential decay of $C_n$ \cite{baladi2000positive}.
-Note that this calculation is only possible because the map is linear, with Jacobian identical everywhere.
+Since $\mathbf{A}$ is a hyperbolic matrix, the exponential growth of $|\mathbf{k}\mathbf{A}^n|$ together with the exponential decay of Fourier coefficients yield superexponential decay of $\mathcal{C}_n$ \cite{baladi2000positive}.
+Note that this calculation is only possible because the map is linear, with constant Jacobian.
 The same properties also reveal why the cat map is a poor model for real mixing devices.
 It cannot represent any nonlinear, or non-uniform behavior.

-In practice it has been observed that the presence of boundaries can slow this rate, as discussed from the topological viewpoint in Section~\ref{topological}.
-This phenomenon can also be demonstrated in the measure-theoretic viewpoint by computation of the decay of correlations for linked twist maps.
+In practice it has been observed that the presence of boundaries can slow this rate.
+This phenomenon can also be demonstrated in the measure-theoretic viewpoint by computation of the decay of correlations for linked twist maps \cite{sturman}.
 These form a class of maps which can be thought of as non-uniformly hyperbolic generalizations of the cat map, and which include boundary regions at which particular hydrodynamical boundary behavior can be modeled.
-Using a Young Tower \cite{young1998statistical} approach, \citet{springham2012polynomial} have demonstrated that $C_n$ decays at a polynomial rate for all choices of scalar observables $\varphi$ and $\psi$ (with H\"older regularity).
-Moreover, the contribution to $C_n$ from the boundary regions can be computed explicitly, as in \citet{sturman2012rate}, suggesting that a linked twist map achieves its upper bound on mixing rate, that is,
+Using a Young Tower \cite{young1998statistical} approach, \citet{springham2012polynomial} have demonstrated that in linked twist maps $\mathcal{C}_n$ decays at a polynomial rate for all choices of scalar observables $\varphi$ and $\psi$ (with H\"older regularity).
+Moreover, the contribution to $\mathcal{C}_n$ from the boundary regions can be computed explicitly, as in \citet{sturman2012rate}, suggesting that a linked twist map achieves its upper bound on mixing rate, that is,

 for some constant $b>0$, and hence that the exponent in the underlying power law is determined entirely by the boundary conditions.